xadaemon/VM-370-R6/README.md

     quit
     ```

-6. a few more steps
+6. a few more steps:
     repeat step 2
     repeat step 3